Jellybit/UnityAABB/README.txt

 box for exit messages if you'd like those.

 For simplicity's sake, I have it automatically check for collisions every frame on movement.
-I personally like more control over when things are checked and put these checks in my character controller script instead.
-Also by default in these early stages, I have it log when a collision occurs in the CollisionObject script, but that whole AabbCollisionEnter method can be removed.
-I just figure people will want to do some tests at this place in development.
+If you'd like more control over when things are checked you could disable the automation and put these checks in a character controller script instead.
+Also by default in these early stages, I have it log when a collision occurs in the CollisionObject script, but that whole AabbCollisionEnter method can be removed from CollisionObject.cs.
+It's just an example, and I figure people will want to do some tests at this place in development.

 FEATURES====================================================
 - Automated tracking system done by simply adding the CollisionObject script to an object